ZoranStojsavljevic/MySQL_Linux_Environment/README.md

 ### MySQL Linux Environment

 A bit about SQL native "language".
-SQL "language" is not a true programming language, rather a set of the rules formulated as a kind of a script.
+SQL "language" is not a true programming language, rather a set of rules formulated as kind of a scripting language.

 This repo attemts to solve some pitfalls with MySQL server Fedora setup (as a representative of a MySQL general Linux distros) and